gu-fan/riv.vim/README.rst

 Blocks
 ~~~~~~

-The Block elements of the document.
+A quick intro of the Blocks of reStructuredText document.

 Highlighted , and most are folded.